Owen-Dechow/videre.nvim/README.md

     -- Other great options include "->", ": ", "=>", & " ".
     keymap_desc_deliminator = "=",

+    -- Character used to represent empty space space_char = "·",

     -- Set the priority of keymaps for the quick
     --   action keymap.
     keymap_priorities = {